hananbus/StreamWeb/README.md

 # StreamWeb

 Stream web!
-in this web we can login with google account and create streams! after we create one we can upload a stream using OBS Studio. we can delete and edit our stream.
+In this web we can login with google account and create streams!
+After we create one we can upload a stream using OBS Studio.
+We can delete and edit our stream.

-the code using React and redux.
+The code using React and redux.

+To run the code you need to run in cmd - npm start(once for each folder.)